joshuaknipe/Blog/content/posts/reflections-on-meditations-by-aurelius/index.md

 tags: ['updates', 'books']
 ---

 Meditations by Marcus Aurelius, a cornerstone of Stoic philosophy, offers timeless wisdom that remains remarkably relevant in today’s fast-paced world.
 Composed as a series of personal reflections, Meditations provides profound insights into life, leadership, and personal growth.
-Below are some of the key takeaways I got from this classic.
+Below are some of the key takeaways I got from this classic:

 ### 1. Embrace the Present Moment